sgago/algomon/study.md

 Load balancers can make routing decisions based on information extracted from bytes in the TCP stream (transport layer 4) or from the HTTP header, cookies, or resource type (application layer 7).
 Note that, layer 4 vs 7 is talk here is intended to be more useful for learning than 100% accurate.
 It's more complicated than pick layer 4 vs 7 - done.

 - Layer 4 requires less computing resources as there's less protocols to process, you maybe don't have to wait for the entire packet, etc.
 - Layer 7 load balancing is often desired for sheer flexibility since, at layer 7, we have a full understanding of the request being made.

-Typically, hardware nowadays is powerful enough to make layer 7 LBs outweigh layer 4 LBs.
+Typically, besides higher flexibility, hardware nowadays is powerful enough and to make layer 7 LBs outweigh layer 4 LBs.

 ### Load balancing failover
 A single LB presents a single point of failure.
 If the single load balancer goes down, then the whole system behind it goes down as well.
 To maintain availability, we can have multiple load balancers in active-active or active-passive configurations.